- Stamped Concrete

 - Going Green with Concrete Floors and Countertops: An overview of concrete's eco-friendly benefits

 - Concrete Contractors: Find A Concrete Product Supplier or Distributor

-Stamped concrete, commonly referred to as textured or imprinted concrete, is concrete that is designed to resemble brick, slate, flagstone, stone, tile and even wood.
+Stamped concrete, commonly referred to as textured or imprinted concrete, is a type of concrete finish designed to resemble brick, natural stone such as slate or flagstone, tile and even wood.
 Color hardener is a popular way of coloring concrete that accentuates the stamped pattern.

 Patterns can be made on the concrete, such as swirls, or different size arcs.
 The texture created can be coarse, medium, or smooth depending on the tool used to impart the pattern.
 Wood floats create coarser textures.
 Aluminum floats or steel trowels create medium or smooth finishes.